Skip to main content

 Approximately 83 new steel monopole structures will be placed in the new transmission corridor.
 The monopoles will be made of a dulled galvanized steel, which is grey in color.

 National Grid’s Real Estate group has identified a preferred corridor for a transmission right-of-way.
-We are coordinating directly with affected landowners to secure easements for the new corridor.
+We have been in coordination with affected landowners to secure easements for the new corridor.
 Option agreements for rights to parcels on the project route have been proposed and negotiated.
 If your property will be affected, our team will contact you directly.

-The project is currently in the design and permitting phase.
-Construction of the project is estimated to start in fall 2024 with completion in 2026.
+The project is currently in the construction phase.
+Construction began in September 2024 and is scheduled to be completed in 2026.

-The project will be designed and constructed to minimize impacts to the surrounding environment, including any agricultural activity.
+The project has been designed and will be constructed to minimize impacts to the surrounding environment, including any agricultural activity.
 Plans, including a Stormwater Pollution Prevention Plan, have been developed for the project.

-The project will be permitted under Part 102 of the Public Service Law, which is overseen by the Department of Public Service.
+The project has been permitted under Part 102 of the Public Service Law, which is overseen by the Department of Public Service.
 This permitting process will include the development of a report that is available for public inspection and is reviewed and approved by the New York Public Service Commission.

 National Grid invites comments from the public at any time during the project development, construction, and operation.
 If you have a question, please contact us at 844-324-3589 or email us at UpstateUpgradeCNY@nationalgrid.com.